gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 --- abstract

 This document describes a proposed update for the usage of the Datagram Transport Layer Security (DTLS) protocol over the Stream Control Transmission Protocol (SCTP).

 DTLS over SCTP provides communications privacy for applications that use SCTP as their transport protocol and allows client/server applications to communicate in a way that is designed to prevent eavesdropping and detect tampering or message forgery.

 Applications using DTLS over SCTP can use almost all transport features provided by SCTP and its extensions.
 This document intend to obsolete RFC 6083 and remove the limitation on user message size to a maximum of 16384 bytes by defining a secure user message fragmentation so that multiple DTLS records can be used.
-It also updates both the DTLS versions to use as well as the HMAC for SCTP-AUTH.
+It also updates both the DTLS versions to use as well as the HMAC algorithms for SCTP-AUTH.

 --- middle